tugraz-isds/achart-creator/README.md

                                             given, all columns of the CSV
                                             file, starting by number 1,
                                             will be grouped.
+                                            If scatter plot is used the
+                                            first value of DATA-COLUMN is
+                                            used as x1 (x-axis), the second
+                                            as x2 (y-axis) the third as
+                                            size (size of the scatter points)
+                                            and the fourth as color (color of the scatter points)

      --rotate-x-labels [ROTATION]           Rotate the x labels by -45 degree.
                                             If ROTATION is given x labels are